szn-app/donation-web-platform/docs/development.md

 # Development

+Development PRs can be automerged (`gh merge ... --auto`), while release PRs should aggregate releases and merged manually.

 ## commits (following [Conventional Commit message](https://www.conventionalcommits.org/) and SemVer)
 - `feat: ...` → minor release; `fix: ...` → patch release; or with scopes `feat(frontend):`
 - `feat!: ...` or `fix!: ...` or any other type → major release (BREAKING CHANGE).